-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), which amends the accounting guidance on the impairment of financial instruments.
-The ASU adds an impairment model to U.S. GAAP known as current expected credit loss (CECL), which is based upon expected losses rather than incurred losses.
-Under the new guidance, an entity recognizes as an allowance its estimate of expected credit losses, which the FASB believes will result in more timely recognition of such losses.
-The ASU is effective for annual periods beginning after December 15, 2022, for not-for-profit entities, with early adoption permissible.
-Adoption of this standard is not expected to have a material impact on the consolidated financial statements.
+In June 2016, the Financial Accounting Standards Board issued Accounting Standards Update 2016-13, Financial Instruments - Credit Losses (Topic 326), which amends the accounting guidance on the impairment of financial instruments.
+The Accounting Standards Update adds an impairment model to U.S. GAAP known as current expected credit loss (CECL), which is based upon expected losses rather than incurred losses.
+Under the new guidance, an entity recognizes as an allowance its estimate of expected credit losses, which the Financial Accounting Standards Board believes will result in more timely recognition of such losses.
+The Accounting Standards Update is effective for annual periods beginning after December 15, 2022, for not-for-profit entities, with early adoption permissible.
+The Foundation adopted this guidance effective January 1, 2023 with no material impact to the consolidated financial statements.